-Any type of liquid in which you soak food (most often meat) for extended periods of time in order for the said food to draw in additional flavors before cooking.
+Any type of liquid in which you soak food (most often meat) for extended periods of time for the said food to draw in additional flavors before cooking.
 Marinades can come from most cuisines and can be savory, sweet, or salty in nature.

 A thicker, sometimes gelatinous, sauce that is applied to the outside of food that will produce a shiny and sweet coating.

 A predominantly American style of sauce that’s most often made with tomatoes, and often has sweet, tangy, or smoky components.
 It is often used as a finishing sauce for grilled meat or barbecued (AKA smoked and low temperature cooked) meat.
 BBQ can be spelled in different variations, including barbecue, barbeque, bar-b-q, and others.

 By definition, mustard is a yellowish or brownish condiment or thin paste that employs mustard seeds as one of its core ingredients.
 American-style yellow mustard usually contains turmeric.
 Can also include a large array of other ingredients, which can be spicy or sweet.

 A popular condiment with a base consistency predominantly of tomato concentrate, corn syrup, vinegar, and salt.

 As the name implies, this is any type of sauce or liquid used within the process of cooking.
 These sauces are blended in other ingredients (often other sauces or liquids) to produce a final result when cooking is complete.
 This contrasts with finishing sauces or dips (which are used at the end of the cooking process or afterward when eating), although many cooking sauces can serve those roles, too.

 Any sauce or condiment used during the final stages of cooking.
 Many of these may be sugar-based, which can caramelize and burn if cooked for too long.